 In it, there's a packet full of frequently asked info, a few sample emails/contracts you may find useful, and a spreadsheet that you may find helpful in booking for the Fringe.
 We're happy to answer any questions you may have about the contents of the resource kit.

 This should get you started on the road to becoming a Fringe venue.
 Please review the above materials and don't hesitate to reach out with questions or concerns.
-Once you've completed your venue profile, let us know at support (mailto:email@example.com) and attach your Cerificate of Insurance and we will review your venue for final approval.
+Once you've completed your venue profile, let us know at support (firstname.lastname@example.org) and attach your Certificate of Insurance and we will review your venue for final approval.